molgenis/molgenis.org/public/documentation/ref-emx.md

 * defaultValue: value that will be filled in in the forms when a new entity instance is created.
 Not yet supported for mref and xref values.
 For categorical_mref, should be a comma separated list of ids.
 For xref should be the of the refEntity.
 For bool should be true or false.
 For datetime should be a string in the format YYYY-MM-DDTHH:mm:ssZZ.
 For date should be a string in the format YYYY-MM-DD.
 * partOfAttribute: is used to group attributes into a compound attribute.
 Put here the name of the compound attribute.

-### Language depended attributes
-You can internationalize attributes by postfixing the name with -{countryCode}.
-Examples: city-en, city-nl.
-If this is the label attribute, you must set all city-xx labelAttribute values to 'TRUE' on the 'entities' tab.

 # Entities options
 Required columns: